mihaioltean/Proiectarea-si-implementarea-algoritmilor/README.md

 ## Special thanks

-To **Clara Ionescu** (the owner of the publishing company) for the huge effor invested in preparing this book.
+To **Clara Ionescu** (the owner of the publishing company) for the huge effort invested in preparing this book.

 To my sister **Mihaela Oltean** for rewriting the codes from *Pascal* to *C*.